newtheatre/history-project/_shows/07_08/under_the_blacklight.md

     snapshot: YAYXB
     publisher: Impact Nottingham
     author: Rebecca Rimmer
-    title: " @ Nottingham New Theatre"
+    title: "Under the Blacklight and Seven Minutes Thirty One @ New Theatre"
     date: 2007-11-08
     quote: "Two absolutely gripping pieces of writing; so well directed and acted, I cannot find one flaw.
 After tonight’s performances, I don’t doubt that the New Theatre will invite more pieces of new writing; I will await Nick and Anthony’s sequels…"
 ---